galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 - Estimate the magnitude of expression differences between the samples
 - Estimate the significance of expression differences between the samples

-For this expression is estimated from read counts and attempts are made to correct for variability in measurements using replicates that are absolutely essential accurate results.
+This expression analysis is estimated from read counts and attempts are made to correct for variability in measurements using replicates that are absolutely essential accurate results.
 Indeed, [**DESeq2**](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) is great tool for DGE analysis.
 It takes read counts produced by **HTseq-count** and apply size factor normalization:

 - Computation for each gene of the geometric mean of read counts across all samples
 - Division of every gene count by the geometric mean